Healthy Homes Assessment Breaker Bay

 Breaker Bay Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory for all Breaker Bay and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory to all Breaker Bay and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of the rental property.

 From July 1st 2021

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in lease.

 Unreasonable Gaps & Holes